- Do your team members come to you repeatedly with the same types of questions?

 For example, if the work normally takes 1 hour, add in another 15 minutes to capture what you are doing.
 Repeat that the next few times when doing the task.
 Before you know it, it’s finished!

 As you begin documenting, pretend you’re teaching someone else the job.
-Write down every step, what position does the task, how long it should take, deadlines, where documents, files, or supplies are, and anything else a person needs to know when approaching the task knowing nothing.
+Write down every step, what position does the task, how long it should take, any deadlines that may be relevant, where documents, files, or supplies are, and anything else a person needs to know when approaching the task knowing nothing.

 Third Bite: Have someone follow the procedure